 Freshly arrived in April, Ecuador never ceases to surprise me.
 A French girl in Quito, what a change!
-Everything is different, the people, the altitude, but also the smells, the food, the sensations, and the landscapes, oh yes, the landscapes!
-I am surrounded by volcanoes all bigger and more beautiful than the other!
-Every weekend I am planning to discover another horizon of Ecuador!
+Everything is different, the people, the altitude, but also the smells, the food, the sensations, and the landscapes; oh yes, the landscapes!
+I am surrounded by volcanoes, each one bigger and more beautiful than the previous!
+Every weekend I am planning on discovering another horizon of Ecuador!
 Last weekend I decided to go to Baños!

-There I go, about 3:30 hours in bus to the city of waterfalls!
-On the advice of Gulliver Expeditions, I planned to visit the famous waterfall Pailon del Diablo, as well as the Casa del Arbol, sensation guaranteed for the eyes and for the heart!
+So there I go, about 3:30 hours on the bus, to the city of waterfalls!
+On the advice of Gulliver Expeditions, I planned to visit the famous Pailon del Diablo waterfall, as well as the Casa del Arbol, sensations 100% guaranteed for the eyes and for the heart!

-For the first day, I decided to visit the Casa del Arbol, this mythical place of the city has a swing where you can swing over the emptiness below you with a breath-taking view of the volcano Tunguragua!
+On the first day, I decided to visit the Casa del Arbol.
+This mythical place of the city has a swing where you can swing over the emptiness below you, providing a breath-taking view of Tunguragua Volcano!

-I decide to go on my own… by foot!
-I leave without knowing how long it will take me, but my guide informs me that a 1:30 walk awaits me… Of course, I do not take the right path and realize after 2 hours, (and after seeing the end the swing at the top of the mountain), that it will take me an eternity on foot!
-No, I was certain to also get to Casa del Arbol!
-A blue bus and 15 minutes later, there I am sitting, ready to swing in the void!
+I decided to go on my own… on foot!
+I left without knowing how long it would take me, but my guide informed me that a 1:30 walk awaited me… Of course, I do not take the right path and realize after 2 hours (and after seeing the swing at the top of the mountain), that it would take me an eternity on foot!
+No, I was certain to get to Casa del Arbol!
+A blue bus and 15 minutes later, there I sat, ready to swing into the abyss!
 Yes, I’m going to do it!

-My second and last day in Baños, I visited the city centre and its typical market (do you dare to take a little Cuy? :)), the basilica, the waterfall Cabellera de la Virgen and its many baths!
-The city is famous for its miraculous and sulphurous waters!
-In the afternoon and before my return to Quito, I decided to join one of the most visited sites in the city: El Pailón del Diablo.
+On my second and final day in Baños, I visited the city center and its typical market (do you dare to try a little Cuy?), the basilica church, the Cabellera de la Virgen waterfall and its many baths!
+The city is famous for its miraculous and sulfurous waters!
+In the afternoon, and before my return trip to Quito, I decided to go to one of the most visited sites in the city: El Pailón del Diablo.
 On the way to the waterfall, I crossed a lot of people… completely soaked!
-Strange because I do not see any sign of a waterfall on the horizon!
-A few minutes of walking later I finally understand why… The immensity of this waterfall impresses me and leaves me speechless for at least a minute.
-It was fun at this huge water monster and I challenge anyone to stay there for more than 10 seconds!
+Strange, because I do not see any sign of a waterfall on the horizon!
+A few minutes of walking later I finally understood why… The immensity of this waterfall impressed me and left me speechless for at least a minute.
+It was a fun time at this huge water monster and I challenge anyone to stay there for more than 10 seconds!
 This natural treasure is definitely worth seeing.

 Goodbye Baños and see you soon for new adventures!0